apache/echarts-doc/en/option/component/data-zoom.md

 ## throttle(number) = 100

 Specify the frame rate of views refreshing, with unit millisecond (ms).

 Normally it is not necessary to change this property.

+If [animationDurationUpdate](~animationDurationUpdate) set as `0`, or [animation](~animation) set as  `false`, and data size is not very large, and it seems to be not smooth when dragging, you can set `throttle` as `0` to improve that.